venture23-aleo/verulink/docs/architecture_overview.md

     }
 }
 ```

+## Workflows
+### Bridge Asset into Aleo (Lock on Ethereum, Mint on Aleo)
+1. Ethereum users lock assets (ETH, USDC, USDT) on the Token Contract (on Ethereum) and specify the Aleo address on which it should be minted.
+2. Token Contract publishes this message to Bridge Contract (on Ethereum).
+3. Validators will pick up the message.
+4. Validators verify the message and queue it on the Bridge Contract (on Aleo).

+Once sufficient validators (k out of N) have verified and queued the message it can be unlocked and used on Aleo.
+To use it on Aleo:

+5. Aleo user call request to mint wrapped assets (wETH, wUSDC) on the Token Contract (on Aleo).
+6. Token contract checks if the requested asset can be minted.
+To mint the asset, the bridge contract (on Aleo) needs to have received validation from at least k/N validators.
+7. If the message exists and has enough validation, it can be minted.
+Token contract mints the wrapped assets.

+#### Notes:
+A. The Ethereum that wants to lock assets (on Step 1) are checked against blacklisted addresses for OFAC compliance.
+B. The address to unlock is specified on the message itself.
+So anyone is able to call the unlock method and the locked asset will be minted on the right Aleo address.
+C. Once minted, the message is marked as consumed on Bridge contract (on Aleo) and cannot be used again.
+This prevents double spending.

+### Bridge Asset out of Aleo (Burn on Aleo, unlock on Ethereum)
+1. Aleo users burn their asset (wETH, wUSDC) on the Token Contract (on Aleo) and specify the Ethereum address on which asset (ETH, USDC) should be unlocked.
+2. Token Contract publishes this message to Bridge Contract (on Aleo).
+It is stored as mapping on the Bridge Contract.
+3. Validators will pick up the message by checking if there are any new outgoing messages.
+This can be done by querying the mapping with the expected sequence number of the new message.
+4. Validators verify the message and queue it on the Bridge Contract (on Ethereum).

+Once sufficient validators (k out of N) have verified and queued the message it can be unlocked and used again on Ethereum.
+To use it on Ethereum:

+5. Ethereum user call request to unlock assets (ETH, USDC) on the Token Contract (on Ethereum).
+6. Token contract checks if the requested asset can be unlocked.
+To mint the asset, the bridge contract (on Ethereum) needs to have received validation from at least k/N validators.
+7. If the message exists and has enough validation, it can be unlocked.
+8. Token contract unlocks the locked assets.

+Notes:
+A. The address to unlock is checked against blacklisted addresses for OFAC compliance at step 6.
+B. The address to mint is specified on the message itself.
+So anyone is able to call the mint method and the wrapped asset will be locked on the right Ethereum address.

 ## Key Management
 Each team involved in maintaining attestors for the bridge platform are required to have 2 set of keys.
 Which are as follows.